studiohyperset/sensitive-chinese-words-scanner/readme.txt

 4. Active Scan gfw-2.png

 == Changelog ==
+= 1.1 (11/22/17) =

+WP 4.9 includes a new file editor, which allows users to edit any file at any directory level.
+This release of the GFW plugin takes advantage of this new feature.
+Users can now link directly from the file scan screen to theme and plugin files that contain banned keywords.
+We hope this makes editing these files easier.

 = 1.0 (8/29/17) =

 Initial release.

 == Upgrade Notice ==
+= 1.1 (11/22/17) =

+WP 4.9 includes a new file editor, which allows users to edit any file at any directory level.
+This release of the GFW plugin takes advantage of this new feature.
+Users can now link directly from the file scan screen to theme and plugin files that contain banned keywords.
+We hope this makes editing these files easier.

 = 1.0 (8/29/17) =

 Initial release.